RohiRIK/unix-update-automator/linux_update_readme.md

 The project is organized into a main script and a `modules` directory:

 - **`linux_update_automation.sh`**: The main script that you run.
 It handles argument parsing, logging, and calls the appropriate update modules.
+It also implements a locking mechanism to prevent concurrent runs.
 - **`modules/`**: This directory contains the specific logic for each package manager.
 This modular design makes it easy to extend the script with new package managers or to modify the behavior of existing ones.

 ## Features